Arden Pala

 Arden Pala is an American philanthropist, author, actor, and filmmaker.
-He is known for founding the nonprofit organization Sports4Kids He received a 2024 Presidential Lifetime Achievement Award and a President's Council Award for his work with Sports4Kids.
+He is known for founding the nonprofit organization Sports4Kids.
+He received a 2024 Presidential Lifetime Achievement Award and a President's Council Award for his work with Sports4Kids.
 He is the youngest person to receive a President's Council Award.

 Pala is also the author of the children's book series The Adventures of Noah's Flying Car.
 He wrote and directed the documentary film A Second Chance.

 Early life and education

 Pala was born to Turkish immigrants Serhat Pala and Zeynep Ilgaz Pala, who are the cofounders of a biotech company, Confirm Biosciences.
-He also has an older brother named Kenana, that started the non-profit organization Kids4Community.
+He also has an older brother named Kenan, that started the non-profit organization Kids4Community.

 As of 2025, he was a sophomore at Francis Parker High.